opengeospatial/teamengine-builder/README.rst

 Introduction
 -------------

-This repository provides easy to use scripts to install, from scratch and configure `TEAMEngine <https://github.com/opengeospatial/teamengine>`_ in an Ubuntu machine in the Amazon Cloud.
+This repository provides easy to use scripts to install, from scratch and configure `TEAM Engine <https://github.com/opengeospatial/teamengine>`_ in an Ubuntu machine in the Amazon Cloud.

 Setup Amazon Instance